-- User could select to turn on or off the backlight and laser whenever you are making readings with the Thermometer.
-But if you are using USB to power up the Thermometer, the Level 2 white backlight will be on automatically. - Relatively high emissivity normally means emissivity setting of about 0.95. - Relatively low emissivity normally means emissivity setting of about 0.30. - to be measured, user could cover the surface to be measured (temperature >150°C) with black electric tape (emissivity of about 0.95).
+User could select to turn on or off the backlight and laser whenever you are making readings with the Thermometer.
+But if you are using USB to power up the Thermometer, the Level 2 white backlight will be on automatically.

+Relatively high emissivity normally means emissivity setting of about 0.95.

+Relatively low emissivity normally means emissivity setting of about 0.30.

+When user cannot identify the emissivity of the object to be measured, user could cover the surface to be measured (temperature >1500 C) with black electric tape (emissivity of about 0.95).
 Allow time for the tape to reach the same temperature as the object to be measured.
 Measure and record the temperature of the tape.
 Target the Thermometer to the object to be measured, adjust the emissivity setting to make it as the same temperature as the tape.
-At this time, the Thermometeremissivity setting is close to the emissivity of the object to be measured, measurement
+At this time, the Thermometeremissivity setting is close to the emissivity of the object to be measured, measurement could be started.